 Clients typically seek sessions with me when they realize they are unfulfilled in their lives or in their relationships and feel motivated to live more intentionally.
 Whether you experience the difficulty as stress, uncertainty, or physical discomfort, we can work in collaboration to identify attainable goals on a path toward a more fulfilling and expansive life.
 Our sessions can be designed to guide you in finding clarity and connection with your authentic self, while developing mindfulness-based skills to address anxiety or self-critical thinking that may arise through your process of transformation.

-Women who are seeking guidance specifically with issues regarding emotional and sexual intimacy can find sessions to be a safe place to discuss the challenges and impact on their lives.
+Clients who are seeking guidance specifically with issues regarding emotional and sexual intimacy can find sessions to be a safe place to discuss the challenges and impact on their lives.
 If you feel disconnected from yourself as a sexual person, find sex to be a complicated issue, or have difficulty experiencing pleasure, you may reduce your stress and find more joy through exploring the meanings of sexuality and developing a healthy self-concept as a component of regaining sexual desire.
 I can help you recognize the aspects of your life that may contribute to disconnection, assist you in learning more about your own sexuality, and embrace pleasure with yourself and with partners through enhancement of your sexual experiences.
 If you are currently in a romantic or sexual relationship, psychotherapy can involve inviting your partner to a session to help you both be invested in improving your sexual intimacy.
 I follow the language of my clients to provide the most safety I can in discussing sexuality, as this is a difficult topic for many people.

-Women who experience chronic pelvic pain or pain during sex need to work with a treatment team to address the related health issues.
+Individuals who experience chronic pelvic pain or pain during sex need to work with a treatment team to address the related health issues.
 If you experience pelvic pain and have not yet found a gynecologist, pelvic floor physical therapist, or dermatologist who specializes in treating these issues, please ask me for referrals.
 My role on your team of providers is to help you work with pain, manage stress and anxiety, maintain a sense of hope, develop self-compassion, and stay connected to your courage and resilience.
 I can also work with you to identify and work through the areas of your life that may be impacted as you have been living with chronic pain, such as self-image, quality of life, and dynamics in your intimate relationship.

 Therapy addressing sexual issues never involves physical touch and is not sexual surrogacy.
 Additionally, I do not specialize in working with sexual compulsion issues, though individuals are welcome to contact me to ask for referrals.